yfnian/personal_website/content/authors/admin/_index.md

 bio: I am a PhD student in economics.
 It does not mean that the only thing I care about is money, I care about  a lot of things that non-economists care about.
 I just see them in a unique economical way.
 I am also a Chinese, which is not to say I only care about China, I am just born this way.

 interests:
+- Behavior Economics
 - Experimental Economics
-- Natural Resource Economics
 - Applied Econometrics
-- Social Network
+- Sustainable Agriculture

 education:
   courses: